syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/ColumnTypes.md

 #### Fit image to progress

-Image can be fit in the `ForegroundStyle` to enable the [FitImageToProgressBar](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.Styles.ProgressBarCellStyleInfo~FitImageToProgressBar.html) property.
+Image can be fit to the `ForegroundStyle` to enable the [FitImageToProgressBar](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.Styles.ProgressBarCellStyleInfo~FitImageToProgressBar.html) property.

 {% tabs %}
 {% highlight c# %}